BigCommerce vs Magento: The Complete Guide

 Choosing the Right Implementation Partner

-Whichever platform you choose, we strongly recommend finding an agency partner to help your eCommerce business grow.
+When choosing between BigCommerce vs Magento, we strongly recommend finding an agency partner to help your eCommerce business grow.
 To reach your goals, your partner should take a consultative approach offer experience in both replatforming and custom development.

-As end of life for Magento 1 approaches, don’t wait until the last minute to start a replatforming project.
+As end-of-life for Magento 1 approaches, don’t wait until the last minute to start a replatforming project.
 The more time you give to complete your upgrade, the smoother transition will be.